 - Typical job benefits include medical and other insurance and 401(k) retirement savings plan.

-Students that apply for Fall 2014 admission to MassBay's Practical Nursing (PN) program, and all applicants thereafter, will be using the new admission/selection guidelines.
-This includes taking the Evolve Reach Admission Assessment Exam (sometimes referred to as the “HESI” or “HESI A2” test).
-This exam must be taken prior to the Fall 2014 admission application period deadline.
+Admission criteria includes taking the Evolve Reach Admission Assessment Exam (sometimes referred to as the “HESI” or “HESI A2” test).
+This exam must be taken prior to the admission application period deadline.
 Please check MassBay's HESI A2 PN Admission Exam web page for further instructions and updates on the testing process.
 Carefully review the steps you must follow to register for and take the HESI A2 Exam.
-Please also see Courses & Admission Requirements hyperlinks at bottom of this page.
+Please also see Courses & Admission Requirements hyperlink at bottom of this page.

 Program graduates are awarded certificates in Practical Nursing.
 MassBay’s Practical Nursing program is approved by the Massachusetts Board of Registration in Nursing.
-MassBay’s Practical Nursing Program has submitted an application for accreditaton to the National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road, N.E.
+MassBay’s Practical Nursing Program received Candidacy status Fall 2015 with the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, N.E.
 Suite 850; Atlanta, Georgia 30326; Phone (404) 975-5000.
 Graduates are eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN), which is required for practice as a practical nurse.
 Graduates will be able to pursue many career paths, and could work in many different settings including hospitals, long term care, outpatient treatment facilities, and home health care agencies.

 If you have questions, please attend an upcoming health program information session.
-Check out our Info Session schedule and sign up today under "All Other Health Science Programs".
+Check out our Info Session schedule and sign up today.
 Also read our MassBay Practical Nursing FAQs.

 Courses & Admission Requirements: